thinkingmachines/open-source-fridays/OSF04_Structuring-your-repository/README.md

 [![Powerpoint Badge](https://img.shields.io/badge/view-powerpoint-orange.svg)](https://docs.google.com/presentation/d/1KscwY9yoPCuN6jKXE2VN2s1tyalssFXJZkHj_ql7r4I/edit?usp=sharing)

 In this workshop, we will learn about a good open-source repository structure by creating a simple command-line application.
+By the end of this course, you'll learn the following:

+* Structure an open-source repository
+* Create a command-line application using [click](https://github.com/pallets/click)
+* Learn how to extract features using [geomancer](https://github.com/thinkingmachines/geomancer)

 The app that we'll build allows us to extract geospatial features given a set of coordinates.
 It is based on